myspotontheweb/gitops-platform-demo/README.md

 ## Usage

 Create a bootstrap application to install the platform services.
+Note that path is installing the "dev" services

 ```
 argocd app create platform-bootstrap \